GovCodex

 Why Permits Matter for Homeowners and Investors

 Permits ensure safety, compliance, and property value.
 Skipping required approvals can lead to fines, project delays, or legal battles.
-In 2026, 89% of U.S. municipalities use digital tracking systems to flag violations early—making due diligence critical.
+In 2026, many U.S. municipalities use digital tracking systems to flag violations early—making due diligence critical.

 Common Projects Requiring Permits in 2026